 - They need friends who are understanding and accommodating of their anxious personality.

 - Their friends usually share their values.

-- They prefer going out with a single person rather than in a crowd of people.
+- They prefer going out with a single person rather than in a crowd.

 If you have an ISFJ as a friend, you know how lucky you are.
-They are gentle and calm, ready to listen and willing to offer solid, heart-felt advice.
-ISFJs are like INFJs and also have a few dear friends rather than a large social circle.
-Their greatest problem with friendship is a willingness to open up themselves.
-Here a few characteristics of ISFJ friendships:
+They are gentle, calm, ready to listen, and willing to offer solid, heartfelt advice.
+ISFJs are like INFJs and have a few dear friends rather than a large social circle.
+Their most significant problem with friendship is a willingness to open up to themselves.
+Here are a few characteristics of ISFJ friendships: